Empress Livia at The Royal Ontario Museum, Ontario

 myminifactory

-Superbly carved in marble, this portrait of Empress Livia radiates the aura of an imperial princess.
-She wears a bead-and-real diadem on her head, a sign of high status.
-Her hairstyle was popular during Emperor Nero's reign and dates this portraits to the Years 50-68.
-But her chin, mouth, large eyes, and profile all resemble the Empress Livia who died in Year 29.
-As the wife of the first emperor, Livia's features had a lasting influence on portraits of women in the early Empire.
+Superbly crafted in marble, this portrait of Empress Livia exudes the elegance of a royal princess.
+She wears an intricately designed diadem on her head, symbolizing her high social standing.
+Her hairstyle was a popular trend during Emperor Nero's reign, and its presence dates this portrait to the years 50-68.
+However, her chin, mouth, large eyes, and profile all bear striking resemblance to Empress Livia who passed away in year 29.
+As the wife of the first emperor, Livia's features had a lasting impact on portraits of women in the early Empire.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan The World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital repository of fully 3D printable sculptures, artworks and landmarks from across the globe for public access.
+Scan The World is an open-source community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to learn how you can participate.

 With this file you will be able to print Empress Livia at The Royal Ontario Museum, Ontario with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Empress Livia at The Royal Ontario Museum, Ontario.